Montgomery Clift: Personal life

 Clift was also friends with Marlon Brando, who dropped by his home offering to accompany him to Alcoholics Anonymous meetings.

 Clift supported Adlai Stevenson in the 1952 United States presidential election.

+A documentary titled Making Montgomery Clift was made by his nephew, Robert Anderson Clift, in 2018, to clarify myths that were created about the actor.

 Death

-On July 22, 1966, Clift was in his New York City townhouse, located at 217 East 61st Street.
-He and his private nurse, Lorenzo James, had not spoken much all day.
-After midnight, shortly before 1:00 a.m., James went to his own bedroom to sleep, without saying another word to Clift.
+On July 22, 1966, Clift spent most of the day in his New York City townhouse, located at 217 East 61st Street.
+His private nurse and companion, Lorenzo James, said he had not spoken much all day.
+Between midnight and 1:00 am, James asked Clift, who was in his bed and reading a book, whether he would be interested in viewing a rebroadcast of The Misfits that was airing as a late-night movie.
+"Absolutely not!" exclaimed Clift, and James went to his own bedroom to sleep, without saying another word to Clift.

-At 6:30 a.m., James woke up and went to wake Clift, but found the bedroom door closed and locked.
+At 6:30 am, James woke up and went to wake Clift, but found the bedroom door closed and locked.
 Concerned and unable to break the door down, James ran down to the back garden and climbed up a ladder to enter through the second-floor bedroom window.
-Inside, he found Clift dead: he was undressed, lying in his bed still wearing his eyeglasses and with both fists clenched by his side.
-James then used the bedroom telephone to call some of Clift's personal physicians and the medical examiner's office before an ambulance arrived.
+Inside, he found Clift dead; he was undressed, lying in his bed still wearing his eyeglasses and with both fists clenched by his side.
+James used the bedroom telephone to call some of Clift's personal physicians and the medical examiner's office before an ambulance arrived.